Arabian-vACC/library/docs/aerodrome/al-ain/air.md

 Once aircraft are clear of the zone, they shall be instructed to remain outside controlled airspace and monitor advisory.

-Aircraft climbing into controlled airspace shall be handed off to departure control.
+Aircraft climbing into controlled airspace shall be handed off to the appropriate Radar Controller (Abu Dhabi Radar East).
 !!! example
-    **Controller**: " A6-CTV, wind 330 degrees, 7 knots, runway 34, cleared for takeoff."
+    **Controller**: " A6-CTV, wind 330 degrees, 4 knots, runway 01, cleared for takeoff."

-    **Pilot**: "Cleared for takeoff, runway 34, A6-CTV."
+    **Pilot**: "Cleared for takeoff, runway 01, A6-CTV."

+!!! warning
+    Jet aircrafts exiting west of the control zone passing over Buraimi Town shall climb to a minimum of 6000 ft and handed over to Abu Dhabi East Radar.

 ### 4.5.2 VFR traffic remaining in the circuit
 AIR control is responsible for managing circuit traffic.

 Once aircraft are ready for departure, they should be cleared for take-off in sequence.
+VFR traffic reminging in circuit are allowed up to 2500 ft.
+Circuit east of airport not authorised outside 3 NM from ALA VOR.
+Circuit west of the airport not authorised over Sleimat or Al Yahar.
 As they begin their crosswind turn (the first turn after departure) they shall be instructed to report when they are on the downwind with their intentions.

 !!! example
     **Controller**: " A6-CTV, Report downwind with intentions."